 Neptune Apartments

-Or if you’d rather be right in the heart of town to take advantage of all of Cheltenham’s bars and restaurants, Neptune Apartments are right on the Promenade (the perfect spot for the Christmas markets at the moment).
-Two neighbouring period buildings have been newly refurbished and converted into 12 one-bedroom apartments named after Cotswold towns and villages.
+Or if you’d rather be right in the heart of town to take advantage of all of Cheltenham’s bars and restaurants, Neptune Apartments are right on the Promenade (the perfect location for visiting the Christmas markets).
+Two neighbouring period buildings have been newly refurbished and converted into 12 one-bedroom apartments which are named after Cotswold towns and villages.

 They vary in size but each have kitchens and seating areas, so you can self-cater if you want to.
 They’ve all been individually designed with velvet fabrics, high-end appliances and stylish décor to give them a deluxe feel, and would be great for a romantic break or girls’ weekend away.